 “I know everything about the prince.
 It is none of my business.”
 (92)

-Quick, adorable, emotional, charming — this was such an easy-to-rate 5 stars.
+Quick, adorable, emotional, charming — The Prince and the Dressmaker was such an easy-to-rate 5 stars.
 Graphic novels aren’t my typical book format, but this one is yet another reminder that I really should read these more often.
 Frances is a lowly seamstress at a small shop when her daring dress design for a client catches the eye of Sebastian, the Crown Prince of Belgium.
 Offered a position as Sebastian’s personal seamstress, Frances discovers she’s actually been employed to design dresses for Sebastian’s covert night escapades as Lady Crystallia.

 I love the innocence of Frances and Sebastian as they discover who they are and what they want in life.
 It amazes me the amount of complexity and emotion that was fit into such a relatively short story.
 Each character had a distinctive personality, from the strong, powerful King to the calm, assessing Frances, and this story’s series of events and its associated rise-and-fall in suspense were perfectly paced over the course of the novel.
 I also loved the general tone surrounding Prince Sebastian’s secret; there wasn’t nastiness or evil, just misconception and confusion as to the situation.